smeekes/bootUR/README.md

 # bootUR

-`bootUR` implements several bootstrap tests for unit, both for single time series and for (potentially) large systems of time series.
+`bootUR` implements several bootstrap tests for unit roots, both for single time series and for (potentially) large systems of time series.

 ## Installation